rossinthecloud/rossinthecloud.github.io/_posts/2020-02-01-AzureNetworkWatcher-MonitoringConnections.md

 Press Add to create a new connection monitor.
 - Enter the name for your monitor
 - Select the Azure Virtual Machine you want to test from
-- Then either choose the desintation Azure Virtual Machine you want to monitor or select Specify manually to enter the IP address of a remote system or device you want to check against
+- Then either choose the destination Azure Virtual Machine you want to monitor or select Specify manually to enter the IP address of a remote system or device you want to check against
 - Finally enter the port you want to monitor connectivity to

 By default, connection checks will be made every 60 seconds.
 If you want to change this value press Advanced settings and adjust the Probing interval as required.